Peppered tree frog: Description

 This is a small species of frog reaching 30 mm (1.2 in) in length.
 It is olive-grey to slate above, with many scattered black dots and tubercles across the back, flanks, and legs, giving the dorsal surface a "peppered" appearance, which gives this species its name.
 The tympanum is distinct.
 It has some green colouration on the side of the head.
 The toes discs are large, and toes are webbed.
 The belly is cream.
 An indistinct dark stripe runs from the shoulder, which is shared with other species in the leaf green tree frog complex, of which this species is a member.
 However, due to a lack of information on this species, it has been omitted from the complex key on that page.

 Behaviour and ecology

 This species is associated with flowing, rocky creeks in highland areas of northern New South Wales.
-The call of this species has not been recorded but is likely to be similar to other species in the R. phyllochroa complex.
+The call of this species has not been recorded but is likely to be similar to other species in the D. phyllochroa complex.
 Males are likely to call during spring and summer from vegetation and rocks bordering streams and creeks.

 This species and the yellow-spotted bell frog, two species of frogs in the northern tablelands, suffered severe population declines in the 1980s.
 The cause of these declines is not fully understood, partly because it was too swift to document.
 Chytrid fungus is believed to have been a significant factor.